Chapter3 Basic Data Wrangling with Tidyverse

 3.3 Rename

-Rename is a function to change the name of columns (sometimes it could be useful).
+rename is a function to change the name of columns (sometimes it can be useful).

 tweets <- tweets %>%